manolaz/solana-Confidential-Balances-Sample/docs/wallet_guide_transfers.md

 When deciding on an approach compatible with your wallet project, here are some trade-offs to consider:

 ### Failing complex operations
-For a technicalillustration of operation complexity, refer to the [Basic Transfer Recipe](/docs/recipes.md#L24) diagram.
+For a technical illustration of operation complexity, refer to the [Basic Transfer Recipe](/docs/recipes.md#L24) diagram.

 The execution of [`Transfer`](#transfer) and [`Withdraw`](#withdraw) transactions can fail for several reasons:
 - Transaction becomes stale while awaiting confirmation.